Public Speaking Anxiety Therapy

 Presentation anxiety is a common psychological phenomenon where individuals experience nervousness, fear, and unease when speaking or presenting in front of an audience.
 It can affect people of all ages and backgrounds and is considered a natural response to the fear...

-Public Speaking Anxiety Example
+Public Speaking Fear Therapy Example 1

 Public Speaking Anxiety Therapy Initial Steps

-We start by working to identify the specific aspects of public speaking that make Jim anxious.
+We start by working to identify the specific aspects that make Jim anxious.
 For him, it is a fear of being judged or making mistakes.
 We start to challenge those fears with reality – does he have any evidence that people are actually judging him harshly or unfairly, or that he’s prone to making mistakes?
 These types of challenges to his irrational and exaggerated thoughts will become a cornerstone of our work together.

-We also instituted a plan by which he will practice a little more when speaking in front of others.
+We also instituted a plan by which he will practice a little more when in front of others.
 Practice is key to building confidence.
 He had realized that, as opposed to when he was in college and could basically talk off the cuff, the high-level professional atmosphere puts more pressure in place, and he might do well to become more familiar with his material.

-Public Speaking Anxiety Treatment in the Moment
+Public Speaking Fear Treatment in the Moment

 While we worked on all of the above to try to reduce the intensity of Jim’s anticipatory anxiety and make sure he was well-prepared and more confident, we also worked on ways he could make the actual experience better.
 Jim worked to learn effective deep breathing exercises that can help calm his nerves, focusing on slow, deep breaths to regulate his anxiety.

-He also followed on the CBT techniques noted above by challenging negative thoughts he had right before and even during his public speaking.
-Looking for irrational and exaggerated thoughts that are the cornerstone of public speaking anxiety and labeling them as such was key.
+He also followed on the CBT techniques noted above by challenging negative thoughts he had right before and even during his engagement.
+Looking for irrational and exaggerated thoughts that are the cornerstone of public speaking anxiety therapy and labeling them as such was key.
 He reminded himself of his strengths and past successes.
 He replaced thoughts like “I’ll mess up” with “I am well-prepared, and I can do this.”

 Finally, he learned that instead of worrying about how he is perceived, he would shift his focus to the message he wanted to convey.
 Concentrating on providing value to his audience took his mind off of his own performance.
+These initial steps in public speaking anxiety treatment proved powerful and effective.

 Advanced Steps